influxdata/docs-v2/content/influxdb/clustered/write-data/best-practices/data-lifecycle.md

 ```
 {{% /expand %}}

-{{% expand "Long retention" %}}
+{{% expand "Custom Backup Window - No S3 Versioning" %}}

-If your organisation requires a longer retention period for files, you may wish to increase these values past their defaults.
+If your organisation cannot make use of S3 versioning policies but still requires a backup window, you must configure the garbage collector to retain the files for as long as your backup period requires.

+If possible, using S3 versioning is preferred.

 ```yaml
 apiVersion: kubecfg.dev/v1alpha1